Skip to main content

 • Establishing economic incentives and streamlining the permitting and licensing process to encourage biomass fuel production.

-• Broadening the use and distribution with incentives consistent with other renewable energy sources targeted to producers, blenders, distributors and end-users.
+• Broadening the use and distribution of biomass fuel with incentives consistent with other renewable energy sources targeted to producers, blenders, distributors and end-users.

-• Requiring new biofuels or renewable energy commercial production facilities utilizing public funding, tax deferments or grants to offer an investment opportunity to Michigan citizens to keep gains realized in rural America.
+• Requiring new biomass fuels or renewable energy commercial production facilities utilizing public funding, tax deferments or grants to offer an investment opportunity to Michigan citizens to keep gains realized in rural America.

-• Encouraging Michigan schools and all municipal governmental units to use bio-based products.
+• Encouraging schools and municipal governmental units to use bio-based products.

-• Educating consumers about the positive influence and benefits of biomass fuels and renewable sources for heating.
+• Educating consumers about the benefits of biomass fuels and renewable sources for heating.

-• Utilizing only the latest science-based information to promote biomass/renewable products.
+• Utilizing the latest science-based information to promote biomass/renewable products.

-• Supporting research and demonstration programs using ethanol as a fuel for fuel cell engine development.
+• Research and demonstration programs using ethanol for fuel cell engine development.

-• Supporting research and demonstration programs to expand the use of ethanol, biodiesel, and farm generated methane.
+• Research and demonstration programs to expand the use of ethanol, biodiesel, and farm generated methane.

 • Increasing engine efficiency through practices such as raising octane levels by utilizing farm sourced biofuels.

-• Including identifying fuel stations featuring E-85 and biodiesel with interstate highway signs.
+• Identifying fuel stations featuring E-85 and biodiesel with interstate highway signs.

-• The scientific measurement and rating of fuels and alternative fuels with regard to carbon dioxide levels.
+• The scientific measurement and rating of fuels and alternative fuels regarding carbon dioxide levels.

-• The increased utilization of silvicultural (forest) products and other biomass material, including non-native plant species, for the production of renewable energy.
+• The increased utilization of forest products and other biomass material, including non-native plant species, for renewable energy production.

 Anaerobic Digesters